st156832/RAML-NeedleBench-Blog/_pages/about.md

    While the primary focus often lays on ever increasing performance, researchers have warned about potential safety concerns when operating ultra large context models.
 Over fifty percent of responses from LLMs tested in the [LongSafetyBench framework](https://arxiv.org/html/2411.06899v1) contained elements the researchers deemed unsafe.
 Furthermore, models seem to struggle with identifying harmful content within their provided context when the total context size increases.
 As a result, the point towards the fact, that a models safety behavior can vary significantly between small and large context scenarios.

 - **Performance**:
    Finally, the issue of performance.
 While many models claim large theoretical context windows of 128k+ tokens, the question remains, whether their performance stays consistent when actually utilizing that space.
 The last couple of years have seen the development of various benchmarking tools and frameworks to assess whether or not these models can keep up when confronted with large context scenarios.
-Generally, a models acceptable performance cutoff seems to fall significantly short of its claimed maximal context size.

 Related Work - A needle in the Haystack
 ======